On behalf of the members of the Radiological Society of

-Liaison for Publications and Communications, Hickory, NC A nationally recognized expert on radiology economics and reimbursement, William T. Thorwarth Jr., MD has practiced radiology for over 25 years with Catawba Radiological Associates in Hickory, N.C., where he also serves the Frye Regional Medical Center, Catawba Valley Medical Center and Caldwell Memorial Hospital.
+William T. Thorwarth Jr., M.D., RSNA Board of Directors Liaison for Publications and Communications, is a nationally recognized expert on radiology economics and reimbursement.
+For the past 29 years, Dr. Thorwarth has practiced radiology with Catawba Radiological Associates in Hickory, N.C., where he also serves the Frye Regional Medical Center, Catawba Valley Medical Center and Caldwell Memorial Hospital.

-“From my first issue of Radiology as a radiology resident, through my first attendance at the RSNA annual meeting in 1983 to my recent involvement with the RSNA R&E Board of Trustees, RSNA has always been a cornerstone of my radiology education and practice experience," he said.
-"The full spectrum of RSNA publications and methods of communication leaves no stone unturned.
+“From my first issue of Radiology as a radiology resident, through my first attendance at the RSNA annual meeting in 1983 to my recent involvement with the RSNA R&E Board of Directors, RSNA has always been a cornerstone of my radiology education and practice experience," he said.
+"The full spectrum of RSNA publications and methods of communication leave no stone unturned.
 Regardless of the topic or subset of information you seek relative to radiology, the RSNA portfolio of offerings provides members and others in the field with the most current information available.
 There is no doubt that in a specialty and profession as dynamic as radiology, immediate access to up-to-date information regarding both science and clinical practice is critical to success.”

-In 2004, ACR created the William T. Thorwarth Jr., MD, Award and named him as its first recipient.
+In 2004, the American College of Radiology (ACR) created the William T. Thorwarth, Jr., M.D., Award and named him as its first recipient.
 The award honors ACR members or personnel who show excellence in the field of economics and health policy by way of leadership, diplomacy and integrity.
-Dr Thorwarth served as chair of the ACR Commission on Economics from 1999 to 2004, as ACR president from 2003 to 2004 and on more than a dozen other ACR committees at the local and national levels.
-He is an ACR Fellow and Gold Medalist.
+Dr. Thorwarth served as chair of the ACR Commission on Economics from 1999 to 2004, as ACR president from 2003 to 2004, and on more than a dozen other ACR committees at the local and national levels.
+He is an ACR Fellow.

-He also has served a number of other radiology and medical organizations, mainly in the areas of reimbursement and economics, and has been a leader in the medical institutions in which he works.
-The dozens of lectures and publications presented by Dr Thorwarth center on issues of radiology economics, including an April 2008 article authored in the Journal of the American College of Radiology (JACR), “CPT: An Open System That Describes All That You Do."
-Dr Thorwarth has served on the JACR editorial board, as well as those of ACR Coding Source, AMA-ACR Clinical Examples in Radiology and AMA CPT Assistant.
+He has been involved with a number of other radiology and medical organizations, mainly in the areas of reimbursement and economics.
+Dr. Thorwarth has presented dozens of lectures and authored numerous publications centering on issues of radiology economics, including a September 2009 article he co-authored in the Journal of the American College of Radiology (JACR), “Radiology Coding, Reimbursement, and Economics: A Practical Playbook for Housestaff.”
+Dr. Thorwarth has served on the JACR editorial board, as well as those of ACR Coding Source, AMA-ACR Clinical Examples in Radiology and AMA CPT Assistant.